-- Food - Although the most popular dining/eating opportunities along the route are often directed towards the Downtown area, save your appetite for Liberty Station's restaurants.
-The brand-new Stone Brewery World Bistro and Gardens will quench your thirst and hunger with beer brewed onsite and a menu offering a farm-to-table goodies.
+- Food: Although the most popular dining/eating opportunities along the route are often directed towards the Downtown area, save your appetite for Liberty Station's restaurants.
+Stone Brewery World Bistro and Gardens will quench your thirst and hunger with beer brewed onsite and a menu offering a farm-to-table goodies.
 Other options include burgers at Slaters 50/50, bottles and flat breads at Wine Steals and fresh baked treats at Con Pane.
 The new Liberty Public Market has craft coffee, gourmet cheese, tapas, burgers, lobster rolls, desserts and more, along a colorful restaurant called Mess Hall that features a great selection of local craft beers.

 - Culture: Liberty Station is also San Diego's up-and-coming art and museum destination.
 Visit the California Women's Museum, Ballast Point Art Gallery and other cultural attractions.

 - Anchors: Cruise around Liberty Station and treasure hunt for old ship anchors, historical plaques and other military items that decorate the grounds from its original use as a Naval Training Center.